 • Write a letter to or schedule a meeting with your principal.
 Encourage a change to the fundraiser in question, while including plenty of facts about the cruelty inherent in the event and the harmful message that it would send students.
 Check out the information above for help.
 Be sure to prepare and include some suggestions for humane fundraising options that your school could plan instead.
 Show your principal that there are plenty of wonderful ways to raise money that don’t involve hurting animals.

 • Get fellow teachers on board.
-Share the facts about “donkey basketball” games, “kiss a pig” contests, and other inhumane fundraisers with your colleagues, then gather signatures on a petition to present to your administration asking it to cancel the event and choose one that promotes kindness instead.
+Share the facts about “donkey basketball” games, “kiss a pig” contests, and other inhumane fundraisers with your colleagues, then talk to your administration asking it to cancel the event and choose one that promotes kindness instead.

 • Set a good example for students.
 Let your colleagues know that there’s no shame in changing a fundraiser that’s already been planned—in fact, it gives you a chance to show students that it’s never too late to do the right thing and that no animal deserves to suffer so that humans can be entertained.